Ketel Marte Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Ketel Marte, who went 0-for-4 last time out, battle Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+After going 0-for-4 in his last game, Ketel Marte and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will start Noah Syndergaard) at 4:10 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-4) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Dodgers.

 Ketel Marte Game Info & Props vs. the Dodgers